Doing Business in India VS Laos – A Comparison

 Frequently Asked Questions

-Answer: India has a corporate tax rate of 22% (15% for new manufacturing companies), while Laos has a corporate tax rate of 20%.
+India’s corporate tax rates are 22% (15% for new manufacturing companies), while Laos offers a flat 20% corporate tax rate with sector-specific incentives.